GitHubDragonFly/HTML_CSS_JS/README.md

    - GLTF / DAE viewers currently don't support local loading of .bin files (use URL option instead to fetch all the resources)
    - GLTF viewer currently doesn't support DRACO or KTX2 loading while these are available in the [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) project
    - GUI has lights marked as DL, SL, HL and AL (directional, spot, hemisphere and ambient)
-   - Apart from the DAE viewer, all other viewers allow changing the XYZ positions of DL / SL / HL lights, swappable with `Rotate`
+   - All viewers allow changing the XYZ positions of DL / SL / HL lights, swappable with `Rotate`
    - The DLi / SLi control those lights intensity
+   - The SpotLight is set to cast a shadow so use it for anything shadow related
-   - The material of the object is set to receive the shadow and it should be automatically visible for some objects (also try changing of the SpotLight intensity)
+   - The material of the object is set to receive the shadow and it should be automatically visible for some objects (also try changing the SpotLight intensity)
    - Additional plane receiving shadow is set in the background, controlled by the `Shadow` checkbox, the SpotLight intensity and the opacity of the object
    - Most of the OBJ / PLY / GLTF examples were downloaded from [here](https://github.com/mrdoob/three.js)
    - My own OBJ, STL and PLY examples were created simply by using online services to perform conversion from PNG to STL, STL to OBJ and then OBJ to PLY ([Blender](https://www.blender.org/) was also used to decrease the size of the files and add MTL with some shading to OBJ example)